 government and regulators?

 The MRA acts as an internationally recognised ‘stamp of approval’ to demonstrate compliance against agreed standards and requirements.
 Consequently, risk is minimised, as decisions will be based on reliable results.
-Duplication is also minimised as test, calibration, inspection and proficiency testing data included in submissions for product approvals can be evaluated without re-testing.
-Many specifiers, such as government agencies, have recognised the importance of credible accreditation programs that are developed against internationally recognised standards.
-Accreditation and the ILAC MRA help regulators meet their own legislated responsibilities by providing a globally recognised system to accept results from accredited facilities.
+Duplication is also minimised as test, calibration, inspection, proficiency testing and reference material data included in submissions for product approvals can be evaluated without re-testing.
+Many specifiers, such as government agencies, have recognised the importance of credible accreditation schemes that are developed against internationally recognised standards.
+Accreditation and the ILAC MRA help regulators meet their own legislated responsibilities by providing a globally recognised system to accept services and results from accredited facilities.

 |Factsheet - Specifying accreditation |

 Do they need ISO 9001